davidlamt/personal-blog/content/post/software-development/34-flexing-js-muscles.md

 Yes, this is the same course I recommended in a [previous post](/generic-memoization-js).
 Even though I prefer learning through projects, I have to hand it to Stephen for making this course engaging and enjoyable.

 On the other hand, the JavaScript30 course is completely free.
 This course helps you build 30 small JavaScript-based projects.
-I like how this course uses vanilla JavaScript and also helps expand your view of what is possible with JavaScript.
+I like how this course uses vanilla JavaScript and also helps expand your view of what is possible with the language.

 ### Practice